2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 ## main.py
 Work in progress!

 This is the primary user interface for this suite of scripts.
-From the root directory of the project, run `python main.py` and follow the prompts.

-## ch-getresources.py
+## getresources.py
-Work in progress! _This will be moving to the modules directory soon._
+Work in progress!

-Complete functions:
-- Old AMIs
-- Unused AMIs
-- Old EBS snapshots
-- Old RDS/Aurora snapshots
-- Old unattached volumes

-In progress:
-- Unattached EIPs
+Mostly complete.
+Resources are collected into dataframes.
+Working on comparing resource data with Cloud Health data using pandas.

 ## ch-parsley.py
-Work in progress! _This will be moving to the modules directory soon._
+Work in progress!

 Actions:
 - Reads from cypherworxmain-us-east-1-old-images.csv and makes Cypherworx-RAW.xlsx